romainligneul/igt-toolbox/README.md

 ## fit the computational models

 Once you have checked that your data looks reasonable, you can move forward and fit the 5 available models to your dataset.
-The Explore-Exploit model is fully described in the paper accompanying this toolbox, alongside a more compact description of the Expectancy-Valence model (EV), Prospect Valence Learning (PVL), PVL-Delta and Value Plus Perseverance (VPP) models.
+The Value plus Sequential Exploration (VSE) model is fully described in the paper accompanying this toolbox, alongside a more compact description of the Expectancy-Valence model (EV), Prospect Valence Learning (PVL), PVL-Delta and Value Plus Perseverance (VPP) models.
 A full description of these models can be found in [Steingrover et al., 2016](http://psycnet.apa.org/doi/10.1037/dec0000040).

 To do so, you will need to run the script **IGT_Toolbox_2_FitModels.m**, after adjusting a couple of parameters.
 This script is extensively commented.
 Its first part, which is the only one that most users will need to modify is reproduced below: